tff626/testDeck/index.md

 *** .explanation
 Haha, I know you are very cynical!
 Well, just kidding.
 I explicitly ask you to choose the answer.
 ---

-## Conclusion

-1. Range of the total score is from 20 to 140.

-2. Answers of half of the questions (3,4,6,7,9,10,11,14,16,17) are reversed to balance the experimenter demand effect.

-3. Now it is time to test your total score :) I hope you enjoy my little application.
-Thank you very much for your time!

----